-- The trial plan (protocol) is inspected and must be approved by an ethics committee
+- make sure the trial plan (protocol) is reviewed by other doctors and approved by an ethics committee

-- You must be told all about the benefits and risks before you agree to take part
+- tell you all about the benefits and risks before you agree to take part

-Indemnity cover (insurance) pays compensation to you if any harm should come to you because of the trial.
-Under UK and European regulations, there has to be insurance or indemnity to cover people taking part in trials.
-The organisation or drug company funding the trial has to take out insurance.
+The indemnity cover (insurance) pays compensation to you if you are harmed because of the trial.
+Under UK and European regulations, the organisation or drug company funding the trial has to take out insurance.
 If they don't, the ethics committee may not approve the trial.

-University negligence insurance provides insurance for university researchers if any harm results from the design of a trial.
+- universities provide insurance for university researchers if any harm results from the design of a trial

 Testing licensed drugs

-If a trial is testing drugs already licensed for treating cancer, there may not be extra insurance to cover use of the drug.
-The drugs have already been tested and found safe to use, so extra insurance is not thought necessary.
+There may not be specific extra insurance to cover use of the drug.
+It would have already been tested and found safe to use, so extra insurance is not necessary.

 You would usually be covered by the insurance held by the doctor and hospital treating you.
 You can ask your doctor or research nurse about trial insurance if you are worried.